FEniCS/dolfinx/demo/la/eigenvalue/python/documentation.rst

 A simple eigenvalue solver
 ==========================

-We recommend that you are familiar with demo for the Poisson equation before looking at this demo.
+We recommend that you are familiar with the demo for the Poisson equation before looking at this demo.

 .. include:: ../common.txt